klawson88/LevenshteinAutomaton/README.md

 ##About

-LevenshteinAutomaton is a fast and comprehensive Java library capable of performing automaton and non-automaton based Levenshtein distance determination and neighbor calculations.
+LevenshteinAutomaton is a fast and comprehensive Java library capable of performing automaton and non-automaton based Damerau-Levenshtein distance determination and neighbor calculations.
 The collection of related utilities affords developers the luxury of choosing the most appropriate edit distance-related procedure for their needs at any given time.

 The library is capable of the following: